ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/design_guidelines.md

     typedef struct psa_crypto_ipc_s {
     ```

-    Each line of a long comment block usually also starts with `*`, but that is optional.
+    Each line of a long comment block also starts with `*`.

 - Begin each `.h` file by documenting the file name and providing a short description of the file using the `\file` and `\brief` commands: